jdomeij/H801_MQTT/README.md

 ```

 #### MQTT
-By sending JSON encoded string to the MQTT topic `{id}/set`, where id is the unique chip id value, it's possible to control the channels.
+By sending JSON encoded string to the MQTT topic `{id}/set`, where id is either the unique chip id value or the configured alias, it's possible to control the channels.
 The MQTT topic `{id}/updated` will be emitted when changes are made for any of the channels.

 #### HTTP POST